Cisco-Talos/clamav-documentation/src/manual/Installing/Packages.md

 >     - configs in `/etc/clamav`
 >     - databases in `/var/lib/clamav`
 >
-> - As of 0.103.x, a from-source install requires the user create a config for FreshClam, ClamD, and ClamAV-Milter in order to use each application.
-A package install, however, is likely to come pre-configured.
+> - From-source ClamAV installations and ClamAV project provided packages require that the user create a config for FreshClam, ClamD, and ClamAV-Milter in order to use each application.
+Third party package installations, however, are likely to come pre-configured.
 Users may wish to modify the configs as needed.
 >
 > - Package installs sometimes carry extra patches for issues affecting their distribution, for issues the ClamAV developers haven't had time to fix or are unaware of, and for security issues when distributing older versions that are no longer maintained by the ClamAV developers.
 >